jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 **Player god:** Imagine a person playing a computer "civilization building" game with our society.
 In this game, that person would decide where to put roads or how much to fund cancer research.
 Of course, there is no such player.
 In reality, it's the choices of individuals that decide what the community does.
 The player god is thus the collective consciousness of society.
-Crucially, only if people choose to take responsibility for civilization and "play the game."
+Crucially, only if people choose to take responsibility for civilization and "play the game" well, does the player god win.

 **Philosophy:** The largely unspoken ideals that tell individuals what’s right and wrong, good and bad, in science, art, morals, politics, and economics.
 Philosophy is supposed to unite individuals to see the big picture; that everyone's choices matter, because everyone is a player god.